-Wastewater Collection is responsible for the operation and maintenance of the City’s sanitary sewer collection system.
-The collection system includes approximately 400 miles of sewer pipes, 8,200 manholes and 63 lift stations.
-System maintenance includes cleaning, mainline repairs, manhole rehabilitation, pump replacement/repairs and response to customer service requests.
+The Wastewater Collection team is responsible for the operation and maintenance of the City’s sanitary sewer collection system.
+The collection system includes approximately 400 miles of sewer pipes, 9,161 manholes and 65 lift stations.
+System maintenance includes cleaning, mainline repairs, manhole rehabilitation, pump replacement and repairs, and response to customer service requests.

-The Wastewater Collections team is responsible for the implementation of the Sewer Line Preventative Maintenance Program.
 By using historical data and a variety of specialized cleaning equipment, the entire collection system is cleaned a minimum of every three years.
-A number of line segments are cleaned more frequently due to tree roots, fats, oils, grease and pipe condition.
+Some line segments are cleaned more frequently due to tree roots, fats, oils, grease, and pipe condition.
 Maintenance needs of the collection system are determined by an internal video inspection of the pipes.
-These videos are then preserved in the City’s Computer Maintenance Management System (CMMS).

-Wastewater Collection crews routinely inspect sewer main line conditions in the collection system utilizing Closed Circuit Television (CCTV) equipment.
+Wastewater Collection crews routinely inspect sewer main line conditions in the collection system utilizing closed circuit television equipment.
 Video inspections are performed to evaluate existing pipe conditions, verify cleaning efficiency, locate private sewer connections and provide justification for Capital Improvement Projects to repair or replace old and damaged sewer main lines.